odeum/odeum-code/README.md

 </a>
 <br />

-**odeum-codejs** is an open source Web Application Frontend Framework based upon React.
+**ODEUM CodeJS** is an open source Web Application Frontend Framework based upon React.

 ## CASE: New ODEUM frontend design